5 Ways to Be the Ultimate Guest: Tips for Making Every Host’s Night Easier

 If the host is open to someone else designing their table, offering to take care of the centerpiece can be a big help.
 When in doubt, a beautiful floral arrangement or exquisite potted plant is always a good idea.
 To make a floral arrangement yourself, head to Trader Joe’s and get 3 bouquets to arrange inside your vase of choice.
 Or, for a longer-lasting option, try making a kokedama, a Japanese moss ball centerpiece.
 We also love picking up elaborate orchid arrangements – but the choice is yours!

-Plus, as a delightful leave-behind, a floral arrangement or potted plant can be set anywhere after the parties ends – whether on the bar, in the bathroom, atop the coffee table, or perched on a side table in the living room.
-The arrangement can double as a host gift as a lovely keepsake.
+Plus, as a delightful leave-behind, a floral arrangement or potted plant can be set anywhere after the party ends – whether on the bar, in the bathroom, atop the coffee table, or perched on a side table in the living room.
+The arrangement can double as a host gift and a lovely keepsake.

 Recommended Vessels for a Centerpiece